Associate Professor of Psychology Julie Bowker is conducting research in Surat, India, on social withdrawal during early adolescence.

 Dr. Laura Lewis, Director of Field Education and Co-director of the Institute for Sustainable Global Engagement at the University at Buffalo School of Social Work, has facilitated academic partnerships in Moldova and developed and supervised international field placements for MSW students in several countries including India, Macedonia, Thailand and Korea.

-Samina Raja, Associate Professor in the Department of Urban and Regional Planning, researches planning and design for sustainable food systems and healthy communities.
+Samina Raja, Professor in the Department of Urban and Regional Planning, researches planning and design for sustainable food systems and healthy communities.
 Dr. Samina Raja’s research program focuses on understanding the role of planning and policy in building sustainable food systems and healthy communities.
-She is the Principal Investigator of the Food Systems Planning and Healthy Communities Lab (the “Food Lab”) where much of her research unfolds with the engagement and collaboration of an outstanding research team.
+She is the Director of the Food Systems Planning and Healthy Communities Lab (the “Food Lab”) where much of her research unfolds with the engagement and collaboration of an outstanding research team.
 In partnership with collaborators nationwide, Dr. Raja is currently directing Growing Food Connections, a comprehensive five-year initiative funded by the National Institute of Food and Agriculture to build capacity of local governments to strengthen food systems.
 Her additional research interests include the role of planning in communities experiencing conflict (she is especially interested in the region of Kashmir in South Asia), and the fiscal dimensions of urban and regional planning.

 Professor of Computer Science Rohini Srihari has developed a program for multilingual data-mining in Urdu that will allow for computational processing of documents, to include speech tagging, sentiment analysis, and topic detection.